 9. Messages, sentiments, and declarations sent as electronic mail or sent as electronic postings should meet the same standards for distribution or display as if they were actual documents.
 Attempts to alter the origin (i.e. the "from" or "addresser" lines) in electronic mail, messages, or postings will be considered a violation of District rules.
 You are free to publish your opinions, but they should be clearly and accurately identified as coming from you.

-10. Students possessing cell phones or other personal electronic devices must turn them off when entering the school building and place them in their lockers until the end of the school day.
+10. Students possessing cell phones or other personal electronic devices is outlined in each school building's code of conduct.
 Electronic devices include but are not limited t IPhones, IPads, Blackberries, Droids, handheld games and any other devices which can be used to take photographs; record audio or video data; store, transmit or receive messages or images; or provide a wireless unfiltered connection to the Internet.

 11. You should be aware that there are Federal laws which govern certain aspects of computer and data communications, for example, Federal statute 18 USC 1030 (Computer Crime Act).
 Members of the Halifax Area School District community are expected to obey any applicable laws, as well as observe and respect District rules and regulations.